Monday, February 2, 2026

 Decans and the Sacred Calendar

 The Number Cards explore the dimension of Shanah (Time).
-Drawing from the Golden Dawn’s decans[41], each trio of Number Cards (2-4, 5-7, 8-10) is linked to a Hebrew month and a corresponding tribe of Israel following traditional associations.
+Drawing from the Golden Dawn’s decans [46], each trio of Number Cards (2-4, 5-7, 8-10) is linked to a Hebrew month and a corresponding tribe of Israel following traditional associations.

-Torah tells us that God created the sun and moon to mark time[42], and gave us the festivals to sanctify it.
+Torah tells us that God created the sun and moon to mark time [47], and gave us the festivals to sanctify it.
 The calendar reminds us what is important to focus on in our lives at particular times.
 It gives time meaning and offers us the opportunity to return.

+These holy days are spiritual anchors, reminding us that the soul’s journey is a part of the turning of the seasons and the rhythms of collective memory.
 Each month, like each tribe, resonates with a spiritual signature.
 Its holy days serve as anchors, grounding our individual journeys in the shared rhythms of sacred time.
-The Number Cards help us trace this unfolding as part of the Hebrew calendar and the evolving story of our people.
+The Number Cards help us trace the unfolding of our individual lies as part of the Hebrew calendar and the story of our people.
 They remind us that spiritual growth moves with the seasons and takes shape in community.

+The significance of time is encoded in the Jewish calendar.
 The following calendar table maps each Hebrew month to its zodiac sign, tribal correspondence, key sacred dates, and decanic structure.
-The significance of time is encoded in the Jewish calendar.

 Rosh Chodesh

 Rosh Chodesh, the New Moon, remains a sacred time in Jewish life.
-In ancient Israel, it could only be declared by the Sanhedrin after eyewitness testimony of the new moon, making human perception essential to the structure of sacred time.
+In ancient Israel, it could only be declared by the Sanhedrin after eyewitness testimony of the new moon, making human awareness essential to the structure of sacred time.
 Because Rosh Hashanah falls on the first day of the month, there was no margin for confirming the correct date in time to celebrate it properly.
 As a result, it was fixed as a two-day holiday, even in the Land of Israel.
 (Other holidays came to be observed over two days in diaspora due to uncertainty about when news of the official calendar date would arrive.)

 Shabbat

 Beyond the rhythm of the moon and the changing of the seasons lies another sanctification of time; every seventh day is Shabbat, the Sabbath.
-Time was not only created to measure our days, but to give them meaning[47].
+Time was not only created to measure our days, but to give them meaning [53].
 The Torah tells us that God made the lights in the heavens “for signs and for seasons, and for days and years” (Gen. 1:14) God made time for us to sanctify.
 Time makes human life a spiritual journey.

-The morning hymn Adon Olam tells us that God existed “before time began,” and will remain “when all else has ceased.”
+The morning hymn, Adon Olam, tells us that God existed “before time began,” and will remain “when all else has ceased.”
 Time is divinely given.
 It is the medium in which we live, grow, and return.

 Rabbi Abraham Joshua Heschel called Shabbat a sanctuary in time.
 While people build cathedrals in space, “the Sabbath is a cathedral in time” that the soul enters rather than builds.
 Shabbat offers a taste of the world-to-come (Olam Ha-Ba), a world perfected.
 To observe it is to step outside the current of ordinary time and enter the eternal.
-Can you see this perfect world in your life or in the cards?
+Can you envision this perfect world in your life or in the cards?

-The Number Cards remind us that every stage of life is part of a pattern of growth.
+Every stage of life is part of a pattern of growth.
 Time is the medium through which creation unfolds.
 By attuning ourselves to its rhythm and meaning, we participate in creation.
 From the first spark of the Aces to the completion of the Tens, these cards reflect the soul’s journey through time.

 Saturday, January 3, 2026